-CEPA members have a number of strategies to reduce the production of greenhouse gases.
 Canada contributes less than two per cent of the world’s greenhouse gas emissions.
-Canada’s transmission pipelines are responsible for just 1/100th (one per cent) of the country’s total emissions, and CEPA members are working to reduce those emissions every day.
+Canada’s transmission pipelines are responsible for just one per cent of the country’s total emissions, and CEPA members are working to reduce those emissions every day.

-Emissions mainly come from natural gas pipelines through burning fossil fuels at compressor stations, and methane (the main component of natural gas) from small leaks or maintenance activities.
-Here’s where the pipeline industry fits in the bigger picture.
+Pipeline emissions mainly come from natural gas pipelines through burning fossil fuels at compressor stations, and methane (the main component of natural gas) from small leaks or maintenance activities.
+Some of the ways pipeline companies are reducing these emissions include: